opengauss-mirror/docs/content/en/docs/Description/enhanced-features.md

     ![](figures/向量化执行引擎(png)-1.png)

-    In the overall process, data is encrypted on the client and sent to the GaussDB Kernel server in ciphertext.
+    In the overall process, data is encrypted on the client and sent to the openGauss server in ciphertext.
 That is, an encryption and decryption module needs to be constructed on the client.
 The encryption and decryption module depends on the key management module which generates the root key \(RK\) and client master key \(CMK\).
 With the CMK, a column encryption key \(CEK\) can be defined through the SQL syntax.
 A CMK is encrypted by an RK and then saved in the key store file \(KSF\).
 Both CMK and RK are managed by the KeyTool.
 The CMK uses the symmetric encryption algorithm AES256 to encrypt a CEK and then stores it on the server.

     The client uses the symmetric encryption algorithms AES \(including AES128 and AES256\) to encrypt data based on the generated CEK.
 The encrypted data is stored on the database server.
 After the ciphertext calculation, the server returns the ciphertext result set, and the client decrypts the data to obtain the final result.